Who are the Pleiadians?

 Citing a myth from the California Sierra and Paiute tribes, the author shares the story of the Grizzly Sisters and the Deer Sisters (Pleiades).
 “One day Grizzly mother ate Deer mother.
 Deer sisters retaliated by trapping Grizzly sisters in a cave.”

 The midwestern Dakota believed that the cluster is the Tiyami, abode of the ancestors, and when we die, we go to live in the Pleiades.
-One famous story is how seven maidens were being hunted by a bear.
+One famous story is about how seven maidens were being hunted by a bear.
 The girls prayed to the gods, who responded by raising the ground under their feet high into the air.
 The angry bear clawed at the earth, leaving claw marks, but finally gave up and left.
 The maidens were turned into stars and placed in the sky for eternal safekeeping, and the spot where they stood is now Wyoming’s “Devil’s Tower,” complete with huge vertical striations thought to be bear claw marks.

 This is a small sample of Pleiadian myth and symbolism.
 This relatively tiny star cluster has taken on proportionally huge significance in almost every ancient tradition and cosmology.
 Perhaps we instinctively assign great significance to the Pleiades because we have a place for them in our collective consciousness — for now, we don’t know why, but perhaps we’ll find out as consciousness evolves.